Narin0909/Analysis-of-US-Super-Store/README.md

 #### RECOMENDATION
 Since these top ten States sales more of the company's products, the company should always send more products to these states.

+###  What are the profit sales in different regions ?
  ![Profit Sales by Region](https://github.com/Narin0909/Analysis-of-US-Super-Store/assets/147630963/54f2d626-7b14-4ab3-b6f9-805980c2198c)

  The profit sales in different regions was determined by adding all the  profits with the regions on the rows  and regions on the column.
 The total sales profit was arranged in ascendinding order using the more sort options in the region filter drop down.